pdimens/harpy/Workflows/downsample.md

 # :icon-fold-down: Downsample data by barcode [!badge variant="danger" text="being deprecated"]

-!!!danger SLATED FOR DEPRECATION
+!!!danger DEPRECATION NOTICE
-The downsample module is being replaced with [djinn](https://pdimens.github.io/djinn) !!!
+The downsample module is being replaced with [djinn](https://pdimens.github.io/djinn), which is provided with a conda-based Harpy installation as of version `3.1` (build 2).
+It will be officially removed from Harpy starting with version 3.3.
+!!!

 ===  :icon-checklist: You will need